 Fiona Broome – Ms. Broome writes about paranormal topics.
 She uses history and statistics to study anomalies of all kinds, especially ghosts and haunted places.
 Her personal website is at FionaBroome.com.

 Jake Camden – Jake is a grad student, and he’s been writing ghost stories from his dorm room in Vermont.
 His first book with us is The Amityville Haunting of Carl Fitch.

 Abigail Clark – Abby is new author.
 She wrote The Haunting of Obedience, co-authored with Jake Camden.
 Like Jake, Abby spends most of her time in Vermont.

 Nora Cronin – Nora is part of the Rose Meadows coloring books team, formerly known as the Coloring Group.
 She’s also helped design several of our book covers.

 Aisling D’Art – Since 1995, she’s been a leader in paper and mixed media arts, teaching at Art & Soul, Art Unraveled, Artfest, and Celebrate Art.

 Marcus Luft – The Rev. Mr. Luft writes from a profoundly Christian standpoint.
-His first book, Petrus Romanus – Exposed, is a rebuttal to work by Sarah Skye and Dace Allen.
+His first book, Petrus Romanus – Exposed, is a rebuttal to related books by Sarah Skye and Dace Allen.
 His second book was an expansive version of The Resolutions of Jonathan Edwards.
-Marcus Luft is a dedicated Christian with an informal ministry in central Florida.
+Marcus Luft is a dedicated Christian with an evangelical ministry in central Florida.